-5. DDR4 Memory Slots
+4. DDR4 Memory Slots

 The memory slots support up to two 288-pin DDR4 DIMMs in Dual-Channel mode.
-Dual-Channel mode will be enabled only upon using two sticks of supported memory, according to the installation guide above.
-32GB of RAM is supported in a 2x16GB configuration; 32GB modules are \NOT\ officially-supported.
-At the time of this manual's release, this motherboard officially-supports up to 3600MHz speeds; however, these speeds cannot be guaranteed as Intel® only certifies the speed of the memory controller up to 2133MHz for Skylake and 2400MHz for Kaby Lake-S.
+Dual-Channel mode will be enabled only upon using two sticks of supported memory.
+Using 1 DIMM may significantly lower performance depending on the application; for best use, use a 2 stick kit of RAM.
+32GB of RAM is supported in a 2x16GB configuration; 32GB modules are NOT officially supported.
+At the time of this manual's release, the Z370 Micro officially supports up to 4133MHz+ speeds.
+These speeds cannot be guaranteed, however, because Intel® only certifies the speed of the memory controller up to 2666MHz for the Coffee Lake-S platform, and all speeds above Intel®'s certified speeds require overclocking, including XMP automatic operation.

-6. 24-pin ATX power connector
+5. 24-pin ATX power connector

-The main power for the motherboard is located on the right side of the board and perpendicular to the PCB; this is also described as a "Vertical" connector (See Page 37 for more specifics to the connector itself, and associated wiring/pinouts).
+The main power for the motherboard is located on the right side of the board and parallel to the PCB; this is also described as a "right-angle" connector (See Page 35 for more specifics to the connector itself, and associated wiring/pinouts).
 The 24-pin connector IS directional and the connector needs the tab on the socket to line up with the release clip located on the 24-pin connector from the power supply.
-This connector pulls the bulk of the power for all components; other connectors, such as EPS, PCI-E (video card AND motherboard sides), have been added to reduce the load and increase longevity due to wiring and trace limitations.
+This connector pulls the bulk of the power for all components.
+Other connectors, such as CPU +12V EPS, PCIe (video card AND motherboard sides), have been added to reduce the load and increase longevity due to wiring and trace limitations.

-7. 8-pin EPS Connector
+6. 8-pin EPS Connector

-The EPS is dedicated power for the CPU (See Page 38 for more specifics to the connector itself, and associated wiring/pinouts).
+The +12V EPS is dedicated power for the CPU (See Page 36 for more specifics to the connector itself, and associated wiring/pinouts).
 Carefully choose the correct power cable by consulting with the installation manual for your power supply.
-This connector is designed only to work with an EPS or CPU cable.
-System builders may make the mistake of plugging in a PCI-E 8-pin or 6+2-pin connector, which will prevent the board from POSTing and possibly short or damage the board; although the cables appear similar, they are wired differently and attaching a PCI-E cable to an EPS connector may cause damage to the motherboard.
+This connector is designed to only work with an EPS or CPU cable.
+System builders sometimes make the mistake of plugging in a PCIe 8-pin or 6+2-pin connector, which will prevent the board from completing POST and possibly short or damage the board.
+Although PCIe and EPS cables appear similar, they are wired differently and attaching the wrong connector may cause damage to the motherboard.